rocamocha/Fatecasted/Official Rules/Gameplay.md

 The initiator may stack a single Fate.
 All players who are not the initiator may seed up to two Fates after the initiator stacks or declines.

-> [!tip] Core concepts when designing and balancing around Fate:
+> [!idea] Core concepts when designing and balancing around Fate:
 > [[Fate Cards#Core Concepts#Fate as a Variable]]
 > [[Fate Cards#Core Concepts#Preparation or Initiative?]]
 > [[Fate Cards#Core Concepts#Balancing Philosophy]]